lextm/blog/_posts/2020/2020-3-11-how-i-set-up-visual-studio-code-remote-with-multipass-on-macos.md

 1. Enter `ssh ubuntu@192.168.64.5`.
 1. Select `/Users/lextm/.ssh/config` as lextm is my macOS account.

-VSCode informs that the host is added,
+VS Code informs that the host is added,

 ![img-description](/images/host-added.png)
 _Figure 3: SSH host added._

 You can click `Connect now` to open SSH connection, or click `Open Config` if you want to change the host setting (such as its name).

-At this moment, your adventure on VSCode/Multipass can start.
+At this moment, your adventure on VS Code/Multipass can start.